gh-canon/stack-snippet-console/README.md

 - Objects are printed using a variation of `JSON.stringify()` (including functions, regex, undefined, etc) with custom handling for `HTMLElement`
 - Works by injecting elements into the page... so, it obviously pollutes the DOM.
 - The number of entries is now limited to 50 by default.
 You can modify this limit by calling `console.config({maxEntries:25})`.
 Older entries will be removed to make room for newer entries.
-- Now logs unhandled errors.
+- Logs unhandled errors.
+- Handles circular references.